-- Identify the available resources (human and supplies) and estimate the needs based on the risk assessment. - Communicate these estimates quickly to local and national authorities so the necessary resources can be rapidly procured and/or provided by the government or partners. - Calculate the supplies needed based on the expected attack rates (ARs) and the population (see appendix 3 - district-level supply forecasting tool). - In rural communities with low population density, the ARs might vary (0.1-2%). - In crowded places (such as urban settings and camps for internally displaced persons and refugees), the ARs tend to be higher (1-5%).

-The above actions can be taken before an outbreak is confirmed or declared
+- Identify the available resources (human and supplies) and estimate the needs based on the risk assessment. - Communicate these estimates quickly to local and national authorities so the necessary resources can be rapidly procured and/or provided by the government or partners. - Calculate the supplies needed based on the expected cumulative incidence rates and the population (see Appendix 7 for a district-level supply forecasting tool). - In rural communities with low population density, the cumulative incidence rates may vary (0.1-2%). - In crowded places (such as urban settings and camps for internally displaced persons and refugees), the cumulative incidence rates tend to be higher (1-5%). - The above actions can be taken before an outbreak is confirmed or declared.